dachisgroupuk/joyce/README.md

 ### Activity stream

-Once a model has been enabled by specifying `act_as_joyce`, it will have an activity stream.
+Once a model has been enabled by specifying `acts_as_joyce`, it will have an activity stream.

 You can get all the activities for a specific model instance.
 E.g.: